zetareticoli/cssui/content/_index.md

 ---
-title : "Build interactive components in pure CSS"
+title : "CSSUI - Interactive components in Pure CSS"
 description: "CSSUI is a collection of interactive user interface components realized in pure CSS."
 lead: "Pure CSS interactive components without any Javascript at all."
 date: 2021-09-13T08:47:36+00:00